-✓ To allow screen reader users and persons with motor disabilities to go directly to the main content, multiple times.

-✓ To allow keyboard users to go directly to the main content, without pressing the arrows or tab key
+- ✓ To allow screen reader users and persons with motor disabilities to go directly to the main content, without pressing the arrows or tab key multiple times. - ✓ To allow keyboard users to go directly to the main content, without pressing the arrows or tab key multiple times.